 💡Tip: If your aloe vera plant hasn’t yet had any babies, you can still try to start a new plant by simply cutting off a few leaves.
 Trim the leaf to about 3 inches from its tip, and place the leaf cut end downwards in your soil-filled pot.
 Not all leaves will take, but some will.
 You’ll know they’ve taken because they sprout tiny new leaves at their base.
 Allow your new plant to grow a few inches at least before you repot it.

 Now that you’ve planted your aloe vera, you’ll want to know how to care for it.
-Here are some tips.
+Here are some tips on how to care for aloe vera.

 Caring for your aloe plant outdoors